 Created in 1956 under the leadership of educational psychologist Dr Benjamin Bloom, this theory promotes higher forms of thinking in education, such as analyzing and evaluating concepts, processes, procedures, and principles, rather than just remembering facts (rote learning).

 In other words, higher levels of thinking can often be achieved by changing the verbs you use in your assignment.
-Google it!

 Differentiated Instruction

 This philosophy for effective teaching involves providing different students with different avenues to learning (often in the same classroom).
-According to Carol Ann Tomlinson, teachers can differentiate in four ways: 1) through content, 2) process, 3) product, and 4) learning environment based on the individual learner.
+According to Carol Ann Tomlinson, teachers can differentiate in four ways:

 In other words, you will have to vary your teaching style to accommodate different learning styles or to give students repeated and varied experiences through which to learn.
 Don't get caught up in what's right, wrong, new or old.
 It all makes sense.

-If you don't have a clue about classroom management, read The Classroom Management Book.
-We send it to everyone that is accepted into our program.
+If you don't have a clue about classroom management, read “The Classroom Management Book.”
+We send it to everyone who is accepted into our program.
 There is a reason we do that!

 Learn these theories well and stop trying to memorize the right answer.
-There are many ways to ask a question and you need to answer from a knowledge base, not from memorization or you'll surely get stumped.
+There are many ways to ask a question and you need to answer from a knowledge base … not from memorization or you'll surely get stumped.

 Topics: Teaching Jobs